Uberspace/lab/source/guide_classicpress.rst

 .. tag_list::

 ClassicPress_ is a fork of WordPress, which aims to be a more stable and secure alternative to the popular CMS.
-It is fully compatible with many WordPress plugins and themes, but uses the the TinyMCE classic editor as the default option and lacks the support of blocks and the block editor (aka.
+It is fully compatible with many WordPress plugins and themes, but uses the TinyMCE classic editor as the default option and lacks the support of blocks and the block editor (a.k.a.
 Gutenberg).

 ----